SonarSource/renovate-config/README.md

 export <NAME>_VERSION=<version>
 ```
 Where:
-- `data-source-name`: use github-releases, it is explicitly defined for documentation reasons
+- `data-source-name`: the renovate datasource.
+Use github-releases
 - `repository-name`: github owner/repo name to check for new releases
 - `NAME`: use a descriptive variable name for storing the release version
 - `version`: version number to use and check updates for in the format of `MAJOR.MINOR.PATCH.BUILD`